-For agents and attorneys already accredited with VA, we offer two approved 3 hour video courses to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.
+For agents and attorneys already accredited with VA, we offer two approved 3 hour video courses (online and DVD) to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.

-- A training manual on veterans benefits for taking the VA accreditation test.
+- A Training Manual on veterans benefits for taking the VA Accreditation test (480 pages),

-The Department of Veterans Affairs recognizes three types of individuals who have received certification from VA to make application for veterans benefits.
+The Department of Veterans Affairs recognizes three types of individuals who have received certification (accreditation authority) from the Department of Veterans Affairs to assist with applications for veterans benefits.